 Sides: There are gazebos with fully open sides, but rails add elegance, and are a practical safety option for keeping children away from a barbecue area.

-Floor: If you want a hot tub or cushions and furniture, then you may want a wooden floor to put them on.
+Floor: If you want a hot tub or cushions and furniture, then you may want a hardwood flooring to put them on.
 If you want to keep the cost to a minimum or already have an attractive base or patio, look for models available without a timber floor.

 Durability: As with any wooden garden building, a gazebo must be able to withstand wind, storms, rain and damp.
 Look out for elements such as: